ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 This browser is running on the "client" node, _not_ on your own laptop.
 Leave this open - we will use it throughout our experiment.

+> **Note**: Some InstaGENI racks have a firewall in place that will block incoming traffic on the noVNC port.
+If everything looks normal in the terminal output but you haven't been able to open the URL in a browser, you might want to try using a different InstaGENI rack.

 ### Normal DNS queries